weaviate/weaviate-io/developers/weaviate/model-providers/voyageai/embeddings.md

 <details>
   <summary>For WCS (serverless) users</summary>

-This module is enabled by default in Weaviate Cloud Services (WCS) instances.
+This integration is enabled by default on Weaviate Cloud Services (WCS) serverless managed instances.

 </details>